-Attendance is mandatory at all scheduled classes.
+Attendance is mandatory at all scheduled classes, discussions, lectures, and reviews.
 Class is held on Wednesdays and Fridays at 1:10 pm.
 Any student who arrives more than 20 minutes late will be considered late and anyone that arrives more than 40 minutes late will be marked absent.